 UC Davis Health partners with local organizations to support grocery programs throughout our community.
 The health system has provided support for the River City Food Bank and several other local community-based organizations, assisting hundreds of families.

-For example, River City served an average of 1,573 households per week in 2023, including emergency food distribution from locations in Midtown and Arden.
-The Arden location, which is funded by UC Davis Health, served an average of 733 households per week.
+For example, River City Food Bank’s emergency food distributions located in Midtown and Arden provided nearly 3.5 million pounds of healthy, culturally meaningful food to an average of 2,000 low-income households per week in 2024.
+The Arden location, which is supported by UC Davis Health, served an average of 1,100 households per week.

 Some recent examples of our ongoing efforts to advance health for all.